-Dracunculiasis is infection with Dracunculus medinensis.
+The guinea worm is likely to be the first human parasite to be eradicated (2 General references Dracunculiasis is infection with Dracunculus medinensis.
 Symptoms are a painful, inflamed skin lesion, which contains an adult worm, and debilitating arthritis.
-Diagnosis is by inspection.
-Treatment is slow removal of the adult worm.
+Diagnosis is by inspection... read more ).

 The chronic stage of infection is associated with inflammation and pain in the joints and other signs of arthritis.
 Sequelae include fibrous ankylosis of joints and contraction of tendons.

-There are no effective anthelmintic drugs for this disease; the beneficial effect of metronidazole (250 mg po tid for 10 days) has been ascribed to the drug’s anti-inflammatory and antibacterial properties.
+There are no effective anthelmintic drugs for this disease; the beneficial effect of metronidazole (250 mg orally 3 times a day for 10 days) has been ascribed to the drug’s anti-inflammatory and antibacterial properties.

 Filtering drinking water through a piece of fine-mesh cloth, chlorination, or boiling effectively protects against dracunculiasis.
 Infected people should be instructed not to enter drinking water sources to avoid contaminating them.
 Improving access to clean water is an important public health measure.